CathalD/BlueCarbon_Eelgrass_Workshop/04_Data_Interpretation/README.md

 kg C/m².
 Because organic carbon in g/kg is ten times %C, that whole chain reduces to the one formula above — then summing slices per core, averaging across cores, and scaling by area gives the site total (guide equations 7–10).

+> 🧮 **Compaction corrects depths, not stocks.** The carbon stock of a slice uses the
+> **measured** depth interval, not the decompacted one.
+The dry mass in the tube already came
+> from a taller in-situ column, so applying the compaction factor a second time would
+> double-count it.
+The corrected depths exist to tell you *which in-situ depth each slice
+> represents*, which is what depth harmonisation needs.
+A useful check: the deepest corrected
+> depth should equal the outside (penetration) depth on the Core Log — for `WWF-01-A`,
+> 58 cm recovered × 1.121 = 65 cm penetrated.

 ---